Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 ## Help, Zigbee2MQTT fails to start!
 Most of the times this is caused by zigbee-herdsman not being able to communicate with your adapter (e.g. CC2531).

+### Error: SRSP - SYS - ping after 6000ms
+2 common reasons of this error:
+1. The port of your serial adapter changed.
+Check [this](../getting_started/running_zigbee2mqtt.md#1-determine-location-of-the-adapter-and-checking-user-permissions) to find out the port of your adapter.
+2. If you are using a CC2530 or CC2531; it is a common issue for this adapter to crash (due to its outdated hardware).
+Reflashing the firmware should fix the problem.
+If it happens often consider upgrading to a [more powerful adapter](../getting_started/what_do_i_need.md#supported-zigbee-adapter).

 ### Verify that you put the correct port in configuration.yaml
 Execute the following command to find out the correct path:
 ```bash